aayush99singh/Sudoku-Solver/README.md

 # Sudoku-Solver
-## Hold the image in front of the camera like this :
+## Hold The Image in Front of The Camera Like This :
 ![image](https://user-images.githubusercontent.com/55214244/135301365-378b8899-6890-495f-b642-7d6dc77b9cf4.png)

 ## MAIN STEPS INVOLVED

-1) Processing of the Sudoku grid
+1) Processing of The Sudoku grid

 2) Recognition of Digits

-3) Solving the puzzle
+3) Solving The Puzzle

 ### STEP1 : PROCESSING OF THE SUDOKU GRID INVOLVES -